Accessibility for Ontarians with Disabilities Act

 The Integrated Accessibility Standards Regulation (IASR)

-- Consider accessibility design, criteria, and features in procurement, when acquiring goods, services or facilities or in purchasing self-service kiosks; and
+- Consider accessibility in procurement and when designing or purchasing self-service kiosks; and

 - Provide accessibility training to employees and volunteers.